plabayo/.github/profile/README.md

 Education, Privacy and transparency is at the core of our mission.
 We take our craft serious and work on the fringes of playfulness.

+If you like or work and would like to donate to us, you can do so at <https://github.com/sponsors/plabayo>.